makeabilitylab/physcomp/arduino/potentiometers.md

 ![Animation of the LED-based circuit with potentiometer and ammeter working in the Tinkercad simulator](assets/movies/Potentiometer_LEDCircuitWithBackupResistor_WithMultimeter_Tinkercad.gif)

+Play around with the multimeter.
+You can add multiple voltmeters and ammeters to your Tinkercad circuits, which is a handy way to learn how voltages and currents are working (and double check your mental model).

+#### Circuit simulation in CircuitJS

+We also made this circuit in another online simulator called [CircuitJS](https://www.falstad.com/circuit/circuitjs.html), which has a far more powerful and feature-rich simulator but still accessible to novices.

-Here's a nearly equivalent circuit running in CircuitJS (the only difference is I'm using a 1KΩ potentiometer here rather than a 10KΩ):
+Note: we used a 1KΩ potentiometer in this circuit rather than a 10KΩ:

+<iframe width="736" height="414" src="https://www.youtube.com/embed/F92_-MOqzM4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Let's build it for real